jason-neal/eniric/README.md

 The slope of the spectra are used as a proxy for the radial velocity precision attainable.

 The purpose of this work is to:
-- Extend the previous analysis to a range of different metallicity values.
+- Extend the previous analysis to a range of different parameter values.

+# Usage
+You can now calculate the theoretical rv precision for any Phoenix-ACES model.
+You will need to configure the path to the phoenix models in ´config.yaml´

+e.g.

+    any_spectral_quality.py -t 3900 -l 4.5, -m 0.5 -r 100000 -v 1.0 -b J K --sampling=3

+For more details type

+    any_spectral_quality.py -h

 ## Background
 The origin of this code was used in [this paper](https://arxiv.org/abs/1511.07468).